-Rehabilitation Soil erosion Prevent through restricting the disturbed area Adequate storm water drainage system must be designed and maintained to adequately control the volume, speed, location of runoff, to avoid soil erosion and siltation.
+Rehabilitation Soil erosion Prevent through restricting the Construction, Operational and National Environmental Management Act 1998 as amended and meet disturbed area Adequate storm water drainage system must be designed and maintained to adequately control the volume, speed, location of runoff, to avoid soil erosion and siltation.
 All construction areas should be suitably top soiled and vegetated as soon as is possible after construction; Disturbed surfaces to be rehabilitated must be ripped, and the area must be backfilled with topsoil or overburden.
-Manage drainage and runoff from dumps using clean and dirty water system A suitable soil conservation work shall be constructed and thereafter be maintained in order to divert run-off water from other land or to restrict the Construction, Operational and decommissioning National Environmental Management Act 1998 as amended and meet rehabilitation standards/ objectives Conservation of Agricultural Resources Act, (CARA) 43 OF 1983

-run-off water if applicable

-Establishment of alien invasive vegetation Control though ongoing alien invasive eradication programme Prevent through restricting the disturbed area Control by replacing topsoil on the stripped land should take place before the next strip is opened and mined Prevent spraying of herbicides in the area as this also kills many adjacent non-target species Regular follow up clearing of alien invasive species would be required in order to obtain successful rehabilitation Mining should be phased, starting at the lowest point (closest point to the Wiedou River).
-Backfilling and rehabilitation of a mined out area should be undertaken immediately after mining has been completed in that area.
-The primary means of rehabilitation should involve the replacement of topsoil and hydro-seeding with an

-indigenous gr s seed mixture at the
+Manage drainage and runoff from dumps using clean and dirty water system decommissioning Act 1998 as amended and meet rehabilitation standards/ objectives Conservation of Agricultural Resources Act, (CARA) 43 OF 1983 A suitable soil conservation work shall be constructed and thereafter be maintained in order to divert run-off water from other land or to restrict the run-off water if applicable Establishment of ali invasive vegetation Control though ongoing alien invasive eradication programme Prevent through restricting the disturbed area Control by replacing topsoil on the stripped land should take place before the next strip is opened and mined Prevent spraying of herbicides in the area as this also kills many adjacent non-target species Regular follow up clearing of alien invasive species would be required in order to obtain successful rehabilitation • Mining should be phased, starting at the lowest point (closest point to the Wiedou River). • Backfilling and rehabilitation of a mined out area should be undertaken immediately after mining has been completed in that area. • The primary means of rehabilitation should involve the replacement of topsoil and hydro-seeding with an indigenous grass seed mixture at the start of the rainfall season (June).
+A suitably experienced landscaping contractor should be appointed to undertake rehabilitation. • Manage by rehabilitating and backfilling all erosion damage, such as erosion channels and runnels • Phased restoration reclamation and rehabilitation of the land affected by mining must be completed prior to the final decommissioning of the mine backfilling all erosion damage, such as erosion channels and runnels Phased restoration reclamation and rehabilitation of the land affected by mining must be completed prior to the h) Alien Eradication Plan

------------------ ------------------------

-start of the ra all season (June).
-A

-suitably exp enced landscaping

-contractor sh Id be appointed to

-undertake reh ilitation.

-• Manage by rehabilitating and

-backfilling all osion damage, such

-as erosion ch hels and runnels

-• Phased resto ion reclamation and

-rehabilitation the land affected by

-mining must b completed prior to the

-final decomm ioning of the mine